rlwhitcomb/utilities/README.md

 - Put build date, time, number, debug settings into "build.number" file and read that inside Environment.javapp (instead of preprocessing it??).
 - Add standard Version class?? which would just default to the Environment values.
 - Consider a standard method to read .properties files (take the code from "readVersionProperties" in Environment and make it general somewhere else?)
+- Completely update JavaPreProc to use an Antlr expression grammar to process the directives.

 ## Notes on New Programs and Features